 - Short Only

-- Sell when price decreases by 3%.
+- Go Short when the price decreases by 3%.

 This Algo, when converted to strategy in our visual strategy builder, looks like this: